secretstartups/handbook/content/handbook/marketing/marketing-operations/6sense.md

 With 6Sense, you can use segments to monitor the intent and engagement of target accounts from the Sales Intelligence dashboard in Salesforce.

 1. In the Sales Intelligence dashboard, review the `Profile Fit`, `Account Reach` and `Buying Stage` for accounts showing signals for buyer intent.
-2. Under Persona Map, you’ll be able to identify the leads that fit the ideal customer profiles with a strong `Engagement Grade`.
+2. Under Persona Map, you'll be able to identify the leads that fit the ideal customer profiles with a strong `Engagement Grade`.
 3. Select the lead and `add to Outreach`
 4. Outreach will prompt you with Outreach Sequence, pick the sequence you would like to add the lead to.

 ### Acquire New Contacts to Outreach Sequence

 You can add a segment to an Outreach Sequence directly on the 6Sense Naive Web Application.
-To do so, you’ll need to create a new orchestration with the criteria: I want to `acquire new contacts` and add them to `an Outreach Sequence`.
+To do so, you'll need to create a new orchestration with the criteria: I want to `acquire new contacts` and add them to `an Outreach Sequence`.

 Refer to the [Knowledge Base](https://support.6sense.com/knowledge-base/360062650793-getting-started-with-acquire-new-contacts-to-outreach-sequence/) (you must be logged in to access the knowledge base) for the step to step instructions.